-color fgcolor, bgcolor "regex" ...
+color [bold,][italic,]fgcolor,bgcolor "regex" ...

 Paint all pieces of text that match the extended regular expression "regex" with the given foreground and background colors, at least one of which must be specified.
-Valid color names are: white, black, blue, green, red, cyan, yellow, magenta, and normal - where normal means the default foreground or background color.
-You may use the prefix bright for the foreground color to get a stronger highlight.
-If your terminal supports transparency, not specifying a "bgcolor" tells nano to attempt to use a transparent background.
+Valid color names are: red, green, blue, magenta, yellow, cyan, white, and black.
+Each of these eight names may be prefixed with the word light to get a brighter version of that color.
+The word grey or gray may be used as a synonym for lightblack.
+On a Linux console, light does not have any effect for a background color.